CrunchyData/postgres-operator/docs/content/upgrade/v4tov5/upgrade-method-1-data-volumes.md

 Please see the [Data Migration]({{< relref "guides/data-migration.md" >}}) section of the [tutorial]({{< relref "tutorial/_index.md" >}}) for more details on how to properly populate this section of the spec when migrating from a PGO v4 cluster.

 {{% notice info %}}
-Note that when migrating data volumes from v4 to v5, PGO will add new required labels to the PVCs, but **it will not remove existing labels**.
-The result is that a PVC might have labels that identify it as both a v4 and a v5 product, which can lead to unintended behavior.
+Note that when migrating data volumes from v4 to v5, PGO relabels all volumes for PGO v5, but **will not remove existing PGO v4 labels**.
+This results in PVCs that are labeled for both PGO v4 and v5, which can lead to unintended behavior.
 <br><br>
-To avoid that behavior, follow the instructions in the section on [removing legacy labels]({{< ref "guides/data-migration.md#removing-legacy-labels" >}}).
+To avoid that behavior, follow the instructions in the section on [removing PGO v4 labels]({{< ref "guides/data-migration.md#removing-pgo-v4-labels" >}}).
 {{% /notice %}}

 2\.
 If you customized Postgres parameters, you will need to ensure they match in the PGO v5 cluster.
 For more information, please review the tutorial on [customizing a Postgres cluster]({{< relref "tutorial/customize-cluster.md" >}}).